MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ### Autoscaling to dynamically adjust to quotas

-A benefit of using platform-as-a-service (PaaS) components is the ability to scale up and down with little effort according to your needs.
+A benefit of using platform as a service (PaaS) components is the ability to scale up and down with little effort according to your needs.
 To provide the lowest cost and operational effort, consider implementing an automated system to scale your resources up and down with the varying needs of your solution.

 ### Quota and throttle management